TikTok's 'Clean Girl' Is Now The 'Vanilla Girl' — & She's Still A Problem

 Advertisement

 On TikTok, the hashtag #vanillagirl has amassed an enormous 547.1 million views and counting, while #vanillagirlaesthetic isn't far behind at 141.2 million.
-Much like the preceding trends, this one attests that the look itself is supposedly effortless.
-It consists of just a dab of concealer, blush-flushed cheeks, fluffed-up brows, a slick of mascara, and (almost always) straight, blonde hair.
+Much like the trends that have preceded it, a quick scroll proves that the look itself is supposedly effortless.
+It consists of just a dab of concealer, blush-flushed cheeks, fluffed-up brows, a slick of mascara and (almost always) straight, blonde hair.
 The look earned its name thanks to its simplicity, as well as the preppy, neutral knits that traditionally accompany it.
 Yet for all the clicks it's gaining, the vanilla girl beauty trend doesn't sit right with me.

 Is the vanilla girl beauty trend inclusive?